-The year 2020 completely changed the world’s perspective, with COVID-19 affecting people globally and for the huge impact of losses and scare it caused worldwide.
-Here are the top 10 COVID-19 related legal trends that were exclusive or relative in response to COVID-19.
+The year 2020 completely changed the world’s perspective, with COVID-19 affecting people globally.
+And for the huge impact of losses and scare it caused worldwide.
+Here are the top 10 COVID-19 related legal services trends that were exclusive or relative in response to COVID-19.

-All legal services and solutions are now being adapted in a WFH environment or with a lesser percentage of staff in an actual office set-up.
+Since, all legal services and solutions is adapt in a WFH environment.
+Or with a lesser percentage of staff in an actual office set-up.

-Virtual Meetings were the first step towards continuing business amidst social distancing and WFH.
-Zoom, Google Meet became the new mode of workplace meetups and for connectivity.
+Firstly, Virtual Meetings were the first step towards continuing business amidst social distancing and WFH.
+Since, Zoom, Google Meet became the new mode of workplace meetups and for connectivity.

-Clients and attorneys kept in touch and followed on obligations through virtual meeting spaces and stayed updated and in touch for all their legal requirements.
+Clients and attorneys kept in touch and follows on obligations through virtual meeting spaces.
+Also, stays update and in touch for all their legal requirements.

-Lot was talked and re-talked on every aspect of force majeure and its provisions in regards to millions of contracts worldwide.
-The term trended everywhere for solutions to COVID-19 disruptions in legal responsibilities.
+Therefore, Lot is talk and re-talk on every aspect of force majeure.
+And its provisions in regards to millions of contracts worldwide.
+But, the term trended everywhere for solutions to COVID-19 disruptions in legal responsibilities.

-Contracts were either evaluated for a force majeure clause or amended to include one to protect the business losses in these hard times.
+However, Contracts is either evaluate for a force majeure clause.
+Or amend to include one to protect the business losses in these hard times.

-Mergers & Acquisitions of giants during pandemic have come under the lenses and were asked for more comprehensive evidence to dispel monotony notions in anti-trust reviews and closely monitored.
+Mergers & Acquisitions of giants during pandemic have come under the lenses and ask for more comprehensive evidence to dispel monotony notions in anti-trust reviews and closely monitored.

-Now M&A is critically viewed for the authenticity of the purpose and the courts have been approached for stopping the sudden boom in acquisitions.
+Now M&A is critically view for the authenticity of the purpose.
+And the courts is approach for stopping the sudden boom in acquisitions.

 Improving staff availability due to the COVID-19 with Virtual Assistants and Outsourcing Solutions has been growing.
 Legal resources are affected by COVID-19, making businesses looking for cost constraints and procurement to fill the shortage.

-This has led more legal firms and businesses to drive their legal works towards virtual assistants, and legal process outsourcing companies as alternatives to compensate for their staff shortages, government regulations towards lockdowns, and other factors.
+Therefore, this has led more legal firms and businesses to drive their legal services towards virtual assistants, and legal process outsourcing companies as alternatives to compensate for their staff shortages, government regulations towards lockdowns, and other factors.

 Business Continuity Plans for every organization were re-evaluated and reviewed for better future strategies and coming out of the current inadequacies and losses in carrying out business.